-- Water: The provider will be Costa MesaWater District and the water fees for the common areas and units will be paid for by the owner. - Electricity: The provider will be Southern California Edison and the electricity fees for the common areas of the property will be paid for by the owner.
-In-unit electricity expenses will be paid for by the owner directly to the utility provider. - Trash: The provider will be Waste Management and the trash fees for the property will be paid for by the owner. - Sewer: The provider will be Costa Mesa Sanitary District and the sewage fees for the property will be paid for by the owner.
+- a.
+Water: The provider will be Irvine Ranch Water District and the water fees for the common areas and units will be paid for by the owner. - b.
+Electricity: The provider will be Southern California Edison and the electricity fees for the common areas of the property will be paid for by the owner.
+In-unit electricity expenses will be paid for by the owner directly to the utility provider. - c.
+Gas: The provider will be SoCalGas and the gas fees for the property will be paid for by the owner. - d.
+Trash: The provider will be Waste Management and the trash fees for the property will be paid for by the owner. - e.
+Sewer: The provider will be Costa Mesa Sanitary District and the sewage fees for the property will be paid for by the owner.

-5. PROPERTY MANAGEMENT PRACTICES, POLICIES & PROCEDURES LEASE ENFORCEMENT PROCESSES:
+6 PROPERTY MANAGEMENT PRACTICES, POLICIES & PROCEDURES